lgugelmann/HD6301_thing/asm/README.md

 and start addresses for all programs in the ROM.
 That's the structure the monitor programs `list` and `run` use to do their thing.

-By convention, and to vaoid conflicts, each program has a `SECTION` named after itself, and exports only a `program_name_start` function outside of itself.
+By convention, and to avoid conflicts, each program has a `SECTION` named after itself, and exports only a `program_name_start` function outside of itself.
 This makes it easier to bundle all programs together.